cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 allocator `allocate_space` given below and write the following functions in RISC-V (consider that `stack_pointer` is the type of the pointer to the `top` pointer):
-- `stack_pointer stack_create(void)`: Creates a new, empty stack: basically it allocate space for the `top` pointer.
+- `stack_pointer stack_create(void)`: Creates a new, empty stack: it
+  allocates space for the `top` pointer.
-  1. Allocates enough heap memory to store a pointer to the top of the stack.
+  1. Allocate enough heap memory to store a pointer to the top of the stack.
   2. Since the stack is empty, initialize this `top` pointer to `0`: (this is called a *null pointer*).
   3. Return the address of this `top` pointer in `a0`.
-This can be considered the address of the stack (in the main you should keep this pointer in a safe place, it is the pointer that you will use to reconstruct the whole stack!).
+This can be considered the address of the stack (in `main` you should keep this pointer in a safe place, it is the pointer that you will use to reconstruct the whole stack!).
 - `void stack_push(stack_pointer, int)`: Adds a new element at the top of the stack.